 Expenditure to replace a component of an item of property and equipment that is accounted for separately is capitalized with the carrying amount of the component being written off.
-Other subsequent expenditure is

-"Children of Armenia" Charitable Fund Financial Statements 31 December 2019 11 capitalized if future economic benefits will arise from the expenditure.
+Other subsequent expenditure is capitalized if future economic benefits will arise from the expenditure.
 All other expenditure, including repair and maintenance, is recognized in result as incurred.